2022-2023 Studio Culture Policy

 Masks are required indoors for vaccinated and unvaccinated individuals; vaccinated individuals may remove masks outdoors but unvaccinated individuals are required to wear masks at all times.

-Eating in the studios during class time is prohibited in Fall 2021.
+Eating in the studios during class time is prohibited in Fall 2022 and Spring 2023.

 Learning and Teaching Culture

 The learning and teaching culture in the Architecture Division at CCA is an energetic and productive environment where student work is nurtured with both respect and critical attention.
-This also extends to hybrid and online learning.
 The faculty, most of whom are practitioners, recognize that design is a creative act that requires intimate personal investment.
 Students are treated as collaborators in their own learning process and encouraged to develop life-long behaviors of curiosity, rigorous thinking and making, measured self-discipline, and engaged intellect.
 These values, rather than a particular visual style of work or set of theoretical constructs, are what characterize the CCA Architecture Division teaching and learning environment.
 We have worked hard over the years to create an environment that is simultaneously critical and respectful.

-The design studio, whether on campus or online, should be a place where students make their thoughts part of a public discourse with peers and faculty.
+The design studio should be a place where students make their thoughts part of a public discourse with peers and faculty.
 This can only happen if everyone listens, considers what is being said or proposed by everyone else, and then thoughtfully responds to what is put forward.
 It also requires you to cogently and carefully put your own ideas forward for discussion.
 At their best, these conversations become animated debates about work and ideas where the student is both catalyst and participant.

 This attitude extends to public reviews of student work.
 We believe that the public presentation/discussion format of the review process continues to be an essential part of the educational process.
 Our core values about this process are reflected in the fact that we call these discussions "reviews" rather than "juries."
 We have worked hard over the years to create an environment for this process that is simultaneously critical and respectful.
 The balance we have achieved makes for a lively and engaged culture of reviews.
 At its best, these conversations become animated debates about work and ideas where the student is both catalyst and participant.